yilserkan/Unity-Programming-Patterns/README.md

 Before i get into design patterns there a couple of fundamental topics which are being used in various design patterns.

+## SOLID Principles

+### Single Resposnibility
+Every class or module should be responsible for a single functionality.

+### Open Closed
+Every class should be open for extensions but closed to modificiations.

 ## Interface
 An Interface is kind of a contract.
 It has set of methods, properties and other members that a target class must implement.